derjust/BigData/README.md

 </profiles>
 ```

-To allow easier replication of execution runs, the Maven plugin `exec` is added to the `pom.xml`.
+To allow for the easier replication of execution runs, the Maven plugin `exec` is added to the `pom.xml`.

 Dataflow allows a lot of customization, the following settings are used for this run: